Rootfin

 by Jeff Root

-Securing affordable life insurance with Bipolar Disorder has come a long way in the last decade.
+Securing affordable life insurance with bipolar disorder has come a long way in the last decade.

 While it is still considered high-risk life insurance, life insurance companies have become much more relaxed and capable of providing affordable life insurance coverage for individuals with bipolar disorder.

-• Life Insurance and Bipolar Disorder
+• How to Apply for Life Insurance with Bipolar Disorder

 Life Insurance is Boring.
 Let’s Get To The Root Of It!
 Here are the key takeaways…

-You can be approved for life insurance coverage with bi-polar disorder.
+You can be approved for life insurance coverage with bipolar disorder.
 Most frequently, life insurance companies will want to know if you have been hospitalized, had any prior suicide attempts, and the medications you are taking to control your bipolar disorder.

-By definition, Bipolar Disorder is considered a mental illness and is a brain disorder that causes significant changes in mood, activity levels, and the ability to carry on daily activities.
+By definition, bipolar disorder is considered a mental illness and is a brain disorder that causes significant changes in mood, activity levels, and the ability to carry on daily activities.

 It is a common illness that affects more than three million people in the United States per year and millions more around the world.

-Until recently though, Bipolar Disorder was viewed as a much more serious medical issue than previously thought.
-Now, it is perfectly possible for someone who is Bipolar to receive whole or term coverage at very reasonable rates.
+Until recently though, bipolar disorder was viewed as a much more serious medical issue than previously thought.
+Now, it is perfectly possible for someone who is bipolar to receive whole or term coverage at very reasonable rates.

 While there is still a risk for the insurance companies, they now have a much better understanding of what that risk actually is, compared to what they believed it may have been not so long ago.

-In fact, when we work with clients who have Bipolar Disorder, we can be confident the offers they receive will be favorable, provided they don’t have any other major medical issues.
+In fact, when we work with clients who have bipolar disorder, we can be confident the offers they receive will be favorable, provided they don’t have any other major medical issues.

-Life Insurance and Bipolar Disorder
+Underwriting: What Life Insurance Companies Will Ask About Your Bipolar Disorder

-Life insurance underwriting has made big leaps in understanding Bipolar Disorder.
+Life insurance underwriting has made big leaps in understanding bipolar disorder.

-Underwriters can now differentiate between individuals diagnosed with Bipolar Disorder who have it under control, those who don’t have it under control, as well as those who have a more severe medical illness.
+Underwriters can now differentiate between individuals diagnosed with bipolar disorder who have it under control, those who don’t have it under control, as well as those who have a more severe medical illness.

 When assessing the level of risk, there are many things that come into play.

-The first thing most underwriters will do is assess what level of Bipolar Disorder you have.
+The first thing most underwriters will do is assess what level of bipolar disorder you have.
 The different levels according to life insurance underwriters are:

-Applicants will also be classified as Type 1 or Type 2, with Type 1 specifying patients who have had at least one manic episode and may or may not have had depressive episodes.
+• Type 1 specifies patients who have had at least one manic episode and may or may not have had depressive episodes.

-Type 2 means having had at least one hypomanic episode, which is similar to manic episodes but is shorter in duration.
+• Type 2 means having had at least one hypomanic episode, which is similar to manic episodes but is shorter in duration.

-You will also be underwritten on your treatment and the medications you are taking.
+You will be underwritten on your treatment and the medications you are taking.
 Some of the usual medications include:

 • Chlorpromazine (Thorazine)